Annual Report

 Research Professor

-Focus: Drug delivery, gene therapy, bioimaging
+Research focuses: Drug delivery, gene therapy, bioimaging

 Bill Cresko

-Focus: Computational genomics, host-microbe interactions, gene regulatory systems
+Research focuses: Computational genomics, host-microbe interactions, gene regulatory systems

 Paul Dalton

-Associate Professor, Bradshaw and Holzapfel Research Professor
+Associate Professor, and Bradshaw and Holzapfel Research Professor in Transformational Science and Mathematics

-Focus: Advanced manufacturing, high-resolution 3D printing, biofabrication
+Research focuses: Advanced manufacturing, high-resolution 3D printing, biofabrication

 Felix Deku